nhbain/Lens/tasks/story-list-feature-lens.md

 Parallel Work (after dependencies met):
 - STORY-LENS-006 can start once STORY-LENS-002 is complete (parallel with 003/004)
 - STORY-LENS-008 can partially develop UI while waiting for full data layer
+- STORY-LENS-011 can run in parallel (CSS-only, no dependencies)
 ```

 ## Technical Breakdown by Component